Image 1 of 3

 Hannah Kemp-Welch is an artist and educator whose practice centres on sound and moving image.
 Her work evolves through collective learning and DIY approaches.
 She regularly delivers filmmaking courses with artist-led organisations, most recently South London Gallery and Southwark Park Gallery, alongside lecturing in Higher Education.

-Photofusion Members receive a 15% discount on all courses please use the discount code shared with you in the members newsletter.
-Add this when prompted to the order summary page to receive your member discount.
-If you didn't receive the code please email us at info@photofusion.org
+Photofusion members receive a 15% discount on all courses.
+Please use the discount code provided when you signed up and enter it on the order summary page when prompted to apply your member discount.

 Tutor: Hannah Kemp-Welch